-1. a) Choose the most correct answer among four alternative statements :

-- i) Rate per unit for each product group under para 5 of the annexure to Cost Audit Report Rules, 2011 to be furnished for :

-- A) Last year only.

-- B) Current year and previous 2 years.

-- C) Current year and previous year.

-- D) Previous three years.

-- ii) Para 6 of the Annexure to Cost Audit Report Rules, 2011 deals with:

-- A) Product group details.

-- B) Quantitative information of each product group separately.

-- C) Operating ratio analysis for each product group separately.

-- D) Abridged cost statement for each product group separately.

-- iii) Para 10 of the annexure to Cost Audit Report under Companies (Cost Audit Report)

-Rules 2011 deals with

-- A) Installed Capacity and Actual Production

-- B) Capital employed

-- C) Related Party transactions for the Company as a whole

-- D) Reconciliation of Indirect taxes for the Company as a whole

-- iv) CAS -19 deals with

-- A) Packina material cost

-- B) Joint cost

-- C) Pollution control cost

-- D) Direct material cost

-- v) 'Significant influence' means:

-- A) Participation in the financial policy decisions and control but not operating policy decisions and control of an enterprise.

-- B) Participation in the financial or operating policy decisions of an enterprise and control over those policies.
+- 1. a) Choose the most correct answer among four alternative statements : - [8×1=8] - i) Rate per unit for each product separately under annexure 2 of part B of CRA-3 for manufacturing sectors of the Companies (Cost Records and Audit) Rules, 2014 to be furnished for: - A) Last year only. - B) Current year and previous 2 years. - C) Current year and previous year. - D) Previous three years. - ii) Form CRA-2 of the Cost Records and Audit Rules, 2014 deals with: - A) Form of intimation of appointment of Operational auditor by the board to the stakeholder. - B) Form of intimation of appointment of internal auditor by the board to the stakeholder. - C) Form of intimation of appointment of cost auditor by the company to Central Government. - D) Form of intimation of appointment of Branch auditor by the board to the stakeholder. - iii) Annexure 5 of Part D of the Companies (Cost Records and Audit) Rules, 2014 deals with - A) Value Addition and Distribution of Earning for the company as a whole - B) Profit Reconciliation for the company as a whole - C) Related Party transactions for the Company as a whole - D) Reconciliation of Indirect taxes for the Company as a whole - iv) CAS -19 deals with - A) Packing material cost - B) Joint cost - C) Pollution control cost - D) Direct material cost - v) 'Significant influence' means: - A) Participation in the financial policy decisions and control but not operating policy decisions and control of an enterprise. - B) Participation in the financial or operating policy decisions of an enterprise and

-- C) Participation in the financial or operating policy decisions of an enterprise but not control over those policies.

-- D) None of the above.

-- vi) According to CAS 2 on Capacity Determination, 'Normal Capacity' is: - A) Practical capacity minus the loss of productive capacity due to external factors. - B) Difference between installed capacity and the actual capacity utilization. - C) Maximum productive capacity of a plant. - D) Installed capacity minus the inevitable interruptions. - vii) The Cost Accounting Records u/s 209(1)(d) are to be made available to the Cost Auditor within : - A) 135 days from the close of the financial year. - B) 90 days from the close of the financial year. - C) 180 days from the close of the financial year. - D) 60 days from the close of the financial year. - viii) Excisable clearance means: - A) Only sale of goods from factory - B) Removal from godown - C) Despatches from bonded warehouse - D) Total clearance from factory. - b) State whether following statements are "True" or "False".
+- control over those policies. - C) Participation in the financial or operating policy decisions of an enterprise but not control over those policies. - D) None of the above. - vi) According to CAS 2 on Capacity Determination, 'Normal Capacity' is: - A) Practical capacity minus the loss of productive capacity due to external factors. - B) Difference between installed capacity and the actual capacity utilization. - C) Maximum productive capacity of a plant. - D) Installed capacity minus the inevitable interruptions. - vii) The Cost auditor of the company shall continue in office, for the financial year for which he has been appointed, in such capacity till the expiry of: - A) 135 days from the close of the financial year. - B) Till he submits the cost audit report. - C) 180 days from the close of the financial year. - D) 180 days from the closure of the financial year or till he submits the cost audit report. - viii) Excisable clearance means: - A) Only sale of goods from factory - B) Removal from godown - C) Despatches from bonded warehouse - D) Total clearance from factory. - b) State whether following statements are "True" or "False".
 Reasons or justification is needed for the answer.
-[6×1=6] - Abridged Cost Statement (for each product group separately) is being dealt in PARA-6 of the annexure to Cost Audit Report under the Companies (Cost Audit Report) Rules - 2011 - ii) Market research cost is not a part of Research and Development Cost. - iii) XBRL (Extensible Business Reporting Language) is a language based on XBL family of languages. - iv) Under Para 27 of the Annexure to Cost Audit Report the Cost Auditor gives Reconciliation of only 2 years. - v) M/s.
-JTS Company situated in Jamshedpur has been planning to file a single form 23C by appointing BMS & Associates a Cost Audit firm for all the three different types of products covered under Cost Audit. - vi) UK is the first country in the world in introducing the provisions of compulsory maintenance of Cost Accounting Records.
+[6×1=6] - Abridged Cost Statement (for each service separately) is being dealt in annexure 2 of part B of CRA-3 to Cost Audit Report under the Companies (Cost Records and Audit) Rules, 2014. - ii) Market research cost is not a part of Research and Development Cost. - iii) XBRL (Extensible Business Reporting Language) is a language based on XBL family of languages. - iv) Under Part-D of the Annexure to Cost Audit Report the Cost Auditor gives Profit Reconciliation for the company as a whole of only 2 years. - v) M/s.
+JTS Company situated in Jamshedpur has been planning to file a single form CRA-2 by appointing BMS & Associates a Cost Audit firm for all the three different types of products covered under Cost Audit. - vi) UK is the first country in the world in introducing the provisions of compulsory maintenance of Cost Accounting Records.